wp-plugins/wysiwyg-widgets/readme.txt

 1. Upload the contents of wysiwyg-widgets.zip to your plugins directory.
 1. Activate the plugin
-1. Create a Widget Block by going to *Pages > Widget Blocks*
+1. Create a Widget Block by going to *Widget Blocks > Add New*
-1. Go to your Widgets page, drag the WYSIWYG Widget to one of your widget areas and select which Widget Block to display.
+1. Go to *Appearance > Widgets*, drag the WYSIWYG Widget to one of your widget areas and select which Widget Block to display.
-1. Go to the front end of your website and enjoy your beautiful widget.
+1. *(Optional)* Go to the front-end of your website and enjoy your beautiful widget.

 == Frequently Asked Questions ==